felipealvarez7600/YAML-Parser/README.md

 * No support of mutable properties injection.

 Namely, examples 2.5 and 2.6 of [YAML 1.2.2](https://yaml.org/spec/1.2.2)
-denoting the use of _flow styles_ should **NOT** be supported by your implementation of the YAML parser.
+denoting the use of _flow styles_ are **NOT** supported by my implementation of the YAML parser.

 ## Assignment 1 - Types at runtime and Reflection API

 ### 1.1

-You are required to implement the YAML parsing algorithm in the missing methods of the `AbstractYamlParser` class.
+Implementation of the YAML parsing algorithm in the missing methods of the `AbstractYamlParser` class.
-Additionally, you need to implement the `newInstance` method of the `YamlParserReflect` class.
+Additionally, we implemented the `newInstance` method of the `YamlParserReflect` class.
 It's important to note that methods of `AbstractYamlParser` will invoke the hook method `newInstance`, passing the necessary `Map<String, Any>`.
-Ensure that your implementation successfully passes the provided unit tests.

 ### 1.2